RuiyangZhai/DCIOquery/README.md

 # DCIOquery

-**DCIOquery** is an intuitive, R6-based client package designed to interact with the DiseaseCIO database.
+**DCIOquery** is an intuitive, R6-based client package that provides programmatic access to the DiseaseCIO database by automating file-based data retrieval.
 It streamlines the entire bioinformatics workflow from data retrieval to visualization.

 With `DiseaseCIO`, you can easily:
 * **Query & Filter**: Search the global metadata manifest using specific biological and clinical criteria (e.g., disease type, omics data, treatment regimens).
-* **Search & Browse**: Use the DiseaseCIO database search and browsing functions.
+* **Search & Browse**: Programmatically access the DiseaseCIO database and utilize its search and browsing functionalities.
 * **Batch Download**: Automatically download selected clinical data, feature matrices, and differential analysis results to your local machine.
 * **In-Memory Analysis**: Load targeted datasets directly into the R environment as structured lists.
 * **Built-in Visualization**: Generate high-quality, publication-ready plots (Volcano plots, Boxplots, and ROC curves) with simple, one-line commands.